-- 1. Barge Dock Improvements Construction on-going and on schedule.
-Project should be substantially complete by the end of June 2018.
-Contractor and Construction Inspection Staff continue to work with American Bank Center staff to coordinate access to the Barge Dock during special events. - 2.
-Repairs on Marina Breakwater at McGee Beach Design on-going. - Corpus Christi Museum of Science and History Floodwall Project will be re-RFQ'd, and a new consultant selected.
-The project scope may be expanded.
-City staff met with new POCCA staff points of contact on 05/22/18 regarding project coordination. - 4.
-Salt Flats Levee Improvements Project will be re-RFQ'd, and a new consultant selected. - 5.
+- 1. Barge Dock Improvements Construction on-going.
+A change order for the addition of some drainage work was issued, with a revised completion date of mid-July. - 2.
+Repairs on Marina Breakwater at McGee Beach Draft Engineering Letter Report received on 6/29/18; currently under review. - 3.
+Corpus Christi Museum of Science and History Floodwall No change since last month; project will be re-RFQ'd, and a new consultant selected. - Salt Flats Levee Improvements No change since last month; project will be re-RFQ'd, and a new consultant selected. - 5.
 Kinney and Power Street Pump Station Improvements Design contract under negotiations.
-Anticipate presenting the design contract to the Type A Board in July 2018. - McGee Beach Nourishment/Boat Basin Dredging Marina boat basin dredging will be incorporated into the Marina Breakwater at McGee Beach project as a contract amendment.
-Negotiations are underway; anticipate presenting the design contract amendment to the Type A Board in July 2018.
+Anticipate presenting the design contract to the Type A Board in August 2018. - McGee Beach Nourishment/Boat Basin Dredging Marina boat basin dredging will be incorporated into the Marina Breakwater at McGee Beach project, but brought forward as a separate contract.
+Negotiations are underway; anticipate presenting the design contract to the Type A Board in August 2018.